Every day sees groups (both church-related and community-related) passing through our doors and enriching their lives and the lives of others.

 Healing Pathway: The Healing Pathway program enables people to develop the gifts and skills of healing within the Christian tradition.
 The Healing Pathway practitioner serves as a vessel or conduit of God’s grace and healing energy.
 Practitioners are not the source of the healing energy; they are merely the instrument.
 The aim of healing is to restore balance and harmony within the energy system and thus enable the self-healing of the individual.

-The Healing Pathway group of practitioners meets from 1 – 3 P.M. on Tuesdays in the Lakefield United Church Friendship Room.
+The Healing Pathway group of practitioners meets from 1 – 3 P.M. on Tuesdays in the lower level of Young's Point United Church.
 Receivers are asked what brings them to the meeting, whether they are comfortable with touch, and if they wish to receive in a sitting or lying position.
 Receivers remain fully clothed, but without their shoes.
 Practitioners pray with them asking that God’s greatest good come to them while they are receiving.
 Afterwards, receivers are released into God’s continuing care.

 There is no cost to the receiver.
 Practitioners work with whoever comes whether or not they have a health problem.
 Please contact Penny or Kim at 705 654 3297 for a 30 minute appointment or further information.